 “It would be tragic if thousands of smokers who could quit with the help of an e cigarette are being put off due to false fears about safety.
 We need to reassure smokers that switching to an e cigarette would be much less harmful than smoking.”

-From contracting ‘popcorn lung’ to vaporizers pulverising homes, myths and the false rumours that surround e cigs are a prevalent thing which can at times be something of a struggle to arrest, quell and quash.
-Various advertising limitations imposed on the e cigarette industry mean that it can be difficult to convey the positive impact that e cigarettes have on so many ex-smokers lives’, which in turn can make it difficult to convince the naysayers otherwise that vaping is a far less harmful habit.
+From contracting ‘popcorn lung’ to vaporisers pulverising homes, myths and false rumours surrounding e-cigs are tough to stop.
+Various advertising limitations imposed on the e cigarette industry mean that it can be difficult to convey the positive impact of e-cigarettes.
+This in turn can make it difficult to convince the naysayers otherwise that vaping is a far less harmful habit.

 Know someone that smokes?
-Forward them this blog, show them the video, and give them the low down on all things e cigs, e juice and more – they’ll thank you later when they’re a vaper.
+Forward them this blog and show the video.
+Give them the low down on all things e cigs and e-liquids – they’ll thank you later when they’re a vaper.